This guide will help you link a Namecheap-registered domain to a GitLab Pages account in just a few clicks.

 - CNAME record for www pointing to namespace.gitlab.io

-- TXT record for _gitlab-pages-verification-code pointing to a unique string that begins with "gitlab-pages-verification-code=" (can be checked in your GitLab account)
+- TXT records for _gitlab-pages-verification-code and _gitlab-pages-verification-code.www pointing to unique strings that begin with "gitlab-pages-verification-code=" (can be checked in your GitLab account)

 Once all the details have been entered, save them using the Save All Changes green button: